linhaoIT/tags/README.md

 Rate My Course
 * Log in/Sign up page
 You cannot enter Online chatting/hangout/memorization part without signedin
-* Mainpage: 3 sections
+* Workspace: 3 sections
   * **Signature course** & Notes
-  * **Online chatting with mentor**: One on one chatting with a mentor who can give you suggestions
+  * **Online chatting with mentor**: One on one chatting with a mentor who can give you suggestions.
+You can create myltiple account .on google map and leave notes to them.
-  * **Hang out with your riends**: You should not spend all day studying!
+  * **Hang out with your friends**: You should not spend all day studying!
 It's party time!
+You can find out online friends on google map and leave notes to them.
+You can create myltiple account .
   (* **Suggested professor**: Those are the studnet most like professors!)(will be on in the future.)
 * Log out -> Login page